Whisky Tours of Scotland

 A Scotch Whisky Tour of the islands is the most logistically complicated to undertake owing to the geographical spread of the Hebrides Islands and Northern Isles.
 Jura is best combined with a trip to the distilleries of Islay and Arran can be combined with Campbeltown or Bladnoch distillery in Galloway.
 Tobermory and Talisker can be paired together on a three day tour and the Orkney distilleries would be best combined with a visit to the Highlands on a multi-day tour.

 The unique island of Islay is home to some of the most iconic and distinguished whiskies on the planet such as Laphroaig and Bowmore.
 It is worth spending at least two or three days sampling the laid back charm of this whisky lovers paradise.
+There are some great places to stay on the island and some fine whisky to taste!

 Two of the Lowland distilleries, Auchentoshan and Glenkinchie are just outside Glasgow and Edinburgh respectively and can therefore be visited comfortably on a day trip from either city.
 Alternatively I would recommend pairing Bladnoch and Auchentoshan on a day trip from Glasgow or combine Bladnoch and Glenkinchie if travelling from Edinburgh.

-Speyside, Scotland's most productive whisky region is also home to the most critically acclaimed Scotches such as Glenlivet and the Macallan.
+Speyside, Scotland's most productive whisky region is also home to some of the most critically acclaimed Scotches such as Glenlivet and the Macallan.
 The River Spey and its tributaries provide the crystal clear waters that help make this area the centre of the whisky world.
 A minimum of two days from either Glasgow or Edinburgh is required for a Speyside tour.